irisroatis/extra_code_thesis/README.md

 Python Scripts:
-- Intro_plot_JOE.ipynb: Generates the plots for the motivating example from the thesis' introduction. - Produces figures Fig 1.1, 1.2, 1.3.
+- Intro_plot_JOE.ipynb: Generates the plots for the motivating example from the thesis' introduction (JOE). - Produces figures Fig 1.1, 1.2, 1.3.
+- introduction_mot_example_km.R : Generates the plots for the motivating example from the thesis' introduction (KM). - Produces figure Fig 1.4.